 Stalking the Elusive Retained Recruiter

 Senior executives are often advised to cultivate a relationship with a leading retained executive recruiter as a way to get ahead.
-However, that is not an easy thing to do, even after you have laid the necessary groundwork.
-You’ve polished your resume to a high shine and have built out your social media profiles on LinkedIn, Google+ and Facebook.
+However, that is not an easy thing to do.
+Let’s say you’ve done all that a good executive should do.
+You’ve polished your resume to a high shine and have built out your social media profile on LinkedIn.
 You’ve demonstrated just how witty you are in tweets on Twitter.
 You’ve served as featured speaker at a leading conference or two to raise your profile.
-Come to think of it, you’ve done everything you’re supposed to do.
-Yet for some inexplicable reason, retained recruiters still give you short shrift.
-The few times you manage to get a retained retained recruiter on the phone, you don’t sense any real connection.
+Yet for some inexplicable reason, retained recruiters aren’t the least bit interested.
+You can’t get them to return your calls or reply to your emails.
+The few times you manage to get a retained recruiter on the phone, you don’t sense any real connection.
 The goal of forging a meaningful relationship with a top retained recruiter remains frustratingly elusive.

 Why Retained Executive Recruiters Are the Ones to Know